 - Sedans please, not 4*4s, unless you’re visiting Bellville.
 Our roads are passably good.

 - Don’t moan and mope about the darned foreigners who have chosen to live here.
 They add colour to our city.
 Imbibe our multiculturalism.
-Don’t complain about all the Germans in Tamboerskloof and the Tower of Babel of languages you hear around you at Giovanni’s etc. Also, we don’t care to know that you’re going back to Durban for your holiday next year.
+Don’t complain about all the Germans in Tamboerskloof and the Tower of Babel of languages you hear around you at Giovanni’s etc. Also, we don’t care to know that you’re going back to Durban or Sydney for your holiday next year.
 Just go.
-We also don’t care to know that Rio is more scenic than Cape Town.
+We also don’t care to know that Rio de Janeiro is more scenic than Cape Town.
 Keep your travel opinions to yourself please.

 - Try, I know it’s difficult, to be a little more tolerant and liberal when in Cape Town.
 Reserve your conservatism for when you get back home.